flowingcharts/FlowingCharts/README.md

 ##### Install project dependencies

-Run the following command to install the project dependencies in a `node_modules` folder.
+Run the following command to install the project dependencies in the `node_modules` folder.

 Open a command prompt in the root directory of your project.
 For windows: Navigate to the project directory in Windows Explorer > shift + right click > Open command window here.